SpencerJDennis/Auberry-Amethyst/README.md

 ### Research & Planning Log
 #### Friday, 12/02
-* 3:00 - 4:00 created components diagram and penpot initial design of the site
+* 3:00 - 4:00 - created components diagram and penpot initial design of the site
+* 4:00 - 5:00 - created proposal and added in penpot file for you to look over as well as an integrated draw.io file for the components